rm511130/PCF4CAS/README.md

 ### LAB-5: PAS provides Services, runs Docker Images and Spring Apps

 Let's start by requesting a MySQL DB instance.
-Assuming that your are still logged into your Ubuntu Workshop VM proceed as follows:
+Assuming that you are still logged into your Ubuntu Workshop VM proceed as follows:

 ![](./images/lab.png)